Carjacking

 Carjacking is a robbery in which a motor vehicle is taken over.
 In contrast to car theft, carjacking is usually in the presence and knowledge of the victim.
 A common crime in many places in the world, carjacking has been the subject of legislative responses, criminology studies, prevention efforts as well as being heavily dramatized in major film releases.
 Commercial vehicles such as trucks and armored cars containing valuable cargo are common targets of carjacking attempts.
 Carjacking usually involves physical violence to the victim, or using the victim as a hostage.
 In rare cases, carjacking may also involve sexual assault.

 Etymology

 The word is a portmanteau of car and hijacking.
 The term was coined by reporter Scott Bowles and editor E. J. Mitchell with The Detroit News in 1991.
 The News first used the term in a report on the murder of Ruth Wahl, a 22-year-old Detroit drugstore cashier who was killed when she would not surrender her Suzuki Sidekick, and in an investigative report examining the rash of what Detroit Police call "robbery armed unlawful driving away an automobile" (in dispatch slang shortened to R.A.-YOU-Da) plaguing Detroit.

-TV series CHiPs season 2 episode 20 airing 2/24/79 has the character Ponch, played by Erik Estrada, using the term carjacking.
+The act of carjacking was widespread long before the invention of the term itself, having previously been categorized simply as robbery.